StarManTheGamer/poly-newdocs/docs/objects/ui/UIVerticalLayout.md

 # UIVerticalLayout

-UIVerticalLayout aligns all children vertically.
+:polytoria-UIVerticalLayout: UIVerticalLayout is a class that aligns all of it's children vertically.

 {{ inherits("UIHVLayout") }}